kaishxu/kaishxu.github.io/_pages/about.md

 Recent News
 ======
 **<font color=red>[Collaboration or Mentorship]</font>** If you're interested in collaborating or seeking mentorship for your research projects, don't hesitate to get in touch with me.
-Beyond my current research interests, I am also eager to delve into unconventional and lesser-explored areas in research.
+Beyond my current research interests, I am also eager to delve into unconventional and less-explored areas in research.
 I welcome the opportunity to explore new challenges and ideas together!\
 **[Dec 2023]** I will attend the EMNLP 2023 conference in Singapore.\
 **[Sept 2023]** I start working on new ideas.